A soluble model for synchronized rhythmic activity in ant colonies: Autocatalytic ant colony model

 \section{Autocatalytic ant colony model}

 Following the seminal work that introduced the autocatalytic ant colony model \cite{Goss_1988}, we consider a colony of $N$ ants, where each ant can be in one of three possible states: inactive, activatable inactive, and active.
 Once an ant becomes inactive, it remains in that state for a fixed period $\tau$, which we call the rest period.
 When the rest period is over, the inactive ant becomes an activatable inactive ant.
 An activatable inactive ant can either become active spontaneously with a rate of $\alpha$ or, more importantly, can be activated by an active ant.
 Hence the positive feedback or autocatalytic property of the model.
 The effectiveness of the autocatalytic activation is determined by the parameter $\beta$.
 An active ant becomes inactive at a rate of $\mu$.
-The use of the same rest period for all ants is a simplification of the model, as it has been observed that the duration of rest periods varies between species and can be highly variable within the same species.
-However, agent-based simulations where this assumption is relaxed yield results similar to the uniform rest period scenario \cite{Doering_2022}.
+The use of the same rest period for all ants is a simplification of the model, as it has been observed that the duration of rest periods varies between species and can be highly variable within the same species \cite{Doering_2022}.